2024 vintage

 What we bottled.

-The 2024 Champignon Pinot Noir came out lighter than Marie's 2023 β less weight, more lift.
+The 2024 Pinot Noir came out lighter than the 2023 — less weight, more lift.
 Red cherry, wet stone, a trace of spice from the whole-cluster fraction.
 The Chardonnay, what survived the frost, is tight and linear.
-Both are wines Marie says will benefit from three years in a cool room.
+Both are wines the winemaker says will benefit from three years in a cool room.
 The Crew got six bottles each at Vintner tier, twelve at Cellarmaster.

 From the Crew

-βThe frost week was what sold me.
-Marie sent a video from the rows at 3am, candles lit, explaining what she was losing and what she was saving.
-I was watching a person fight for my wine.β
+“The frost week was what sold me.
+The winemaker sent a video from the rows at 3am, candles lit, explaining what was being lost and what was being saved.
+I was watching a person fight for my wine.”